int128/diff-action/README.md

     head: new-directory
 ```

-If no difference, it post a comment of "No diff".
+If no difference, it post a comment of "No diff" by default.

 ### Show diff of generated manifests